liamwalsh1980/Milestone-Project-1/README.md

     - The navigation bar is created using Bootstrap5 and therefore mobile first responsive.
 From small mobiles up to and including tablets the navigation bar is formatted as a hamburger menu (3 horizontal bars, one on top of the other) I checked all screen sizes and it was the largest screen (2560px) that needed media queries adding to change the positioning of the logo text and navigation bar.
 The logo text has been moved to the left and the navigation bar to the right on the very large screen sizes.

-    - I since checked the smallest possible screensize (Galaxy Fold mobile: 280px) and noticed that i needed to apply some styling using media queries to adjust the images, text and media clips.
+    - I then checked the smallest possible screensize (Galaxy Fold mobile: 280px) and noticed that i needed to apply some styling using media queries to adjust the images, text and media clips.

     - The footer has minimum content with icons and a very short paragraph included.
 For good UX I centred the footer and therefore on any device this will appear central and easy to view and click any particular social media or email icon.